-At ShutterLand take great pride in the construction of solid cedar shutters.
-Each shutter is manufactured from hand-selected kiln-dried incense cedar.
+At ShutterLand we take great pride in the construction of our solid cedar exterior window shutters.
+We use the same proven building techniques have been used for centuries by carpenters and woodworkers to make timeless heirloom furniture.
+Each of our exterior wooden shutters are manufactured from hand-selected kiln-dried incense cedar.
 Side stiles and horizontal rails are glued and doweled for strength and durability.
-The same proven building techniques have been used for centuries by carpenters and woodworkers to make timeless heirloom furniture.

-After they are installed, exterior cedar shutters must contend with sunlight, wind, rain, ice, snow, and wide temperature changes.
-The primary enemy of wood is moisture.
-Like all woods, Cedar will absorb and discharge moisture to attain equilibrium with the surrounding atmosphere.
-Therefore, outdoor wood shutters must be finished properly, installed to prevent moisture contact, and maintained with regular inspection and care.
+After they are installed, wooden exterior shutters must contend with sunlight, wind, rain, ice, snow, and wide temperature changes.
+The primary enemy of wood is moisture and like all woods, Cedar will absorb and discharge moisture to attain equilibrium with the surrounding atmosphere.
+Therefore, wooden outdoor shutters must be finished properly, installed to prevent moisture contact, and maintained with regular inspection and care.

 Painting Unfinished Shutters

 If factory painted wooden outdoor shutters were not ordered, we recommend finishing the shutters with an initial complete coat of oil-based primer tinted as close to the final color as possible.
-Allow to completely dry and sand smooth before the application of two coats of a premium-grade exterior latex paint.
-Many exterior paint suppliers have recommendations for their specific product.
-Consult with the paint provider to determine the best finishing method for your shutters.
-Thicker finishes will last longer.
+Allow the wood shutter to completely dry and sand smooth before the application of two coats of a premium-grade exterior latex paint.
+Many exterior paint suppliers have recommendations for their specific product so you should consult with the paint provider to determine the best finishing method for your shutters.
+Remember that the thicker the finish the longer it will last.
 Cover all surfaces, paying particular attention to priming and painting end grains at the top and bottom of all wooden outdoor shutters, and on the side of board and batten horizontal battens.
 Finish paint caps with the same attention as the panels.

 Staining Wood Exterior Shutters

 ShutterLand cedar shutters stain well and the result is beautiful.
 However, sunlight can penetrate through a transparent finish to break down wood fibers.
-If you do stain your shutters, use finishing products designed specifically for exterior or marine use.
-Note that raised panel shutters cannot be stained.
+If you do stain your exterior wooden shutters, use finishing products designed specifically for exterior or marine use.
+Note that raised panel exterior shutters cannot be stained.